 What is the financial commitment for my congregation?

-There is a $250.00 commitment to become a participating congregation.
+We request a $250.00 commitment to become a faith partner.
+If your faith community cannot offer this amount, we have some scholarships available.
 The purpose of the financial commitment is to supplement Cultivating Families’ costs and show that your congregation is fully engaged in the program, which is funded in part through grants and individual donors who believe in our vision and mission.

 Individual activity costs vary according to the classes, groups, or events your congregation offers.

-We ask that a faith-based congregation commit to the following:
+We ask that a faith-communities commit to the following:

 - Collaborate with Cultivating Families to determine the best adoption/foster care activity for your congregation.

-- Launch and sustain a minimum of one key adoption/foster care activity tailored to your congregation and local community, with training and guidance from Cultivating Families.
+- Launch and sustain at least one key Cultivating Families’ activity tailored to your congregation and local community.

 - Participate in our greater Houston area Foster Care Prayer Initiative.